martinateruzzi/ExamP1.3/README.md

 ![treeperformances.png](treeperformances.png)

 The non-balanced and balanced tree perform quite similar in the case of a tree with random integers.
-It is highly probable that, for the majority of the key searched, they cannot be found in the tree and the search mush traverse the whole tree.
+It is highly probable that, for the majority of the key searched, they cannot be found in the tree and the search must traverse the whole tree.

 std::map performs worse than the tree for large number of nodes.

 I expect, regarding the logarithmic behavior, a quite constant behavior for large number of nodes, which I can appreciate for the tree in the plot above.
+For small values of N is very noisy, and the error bars are very large.
+A clear interpretation of the trend in terms of  logarithm is not possible.